MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

                >>> from apsimNGpy.core.core import Models
                >>> apsim = core.base_data.load_default_simulations(crop = 'Maize')
                >>> apsim = apsim.rename_model(Models.Clock, 'Clock', 'clock')

+.. function:: apsimNGpy.core.core.CoreModel.replace_model_from(self, model, model_type: str, model_name: str = None, target_model_name: str = None, simulations: str = None)

+   Replace a model e.g., a soil model with another soil model from another APSIM model.
+        The method assumes that the model to replace is already loaded in the current model and is is the same class as source model. e.g., a soil node to soil node, clock node to clock node, et.c

+        Args:
+            model: Path to the APSIM model file or a CoreModel instance. model_type (str): Class name (as string) of the model to replace (e.g., "Soil"). model_name (str, optional): Name of the model instance to copy from the source model.
+                If not provided, the first match is used. target_model_name (str, optional): Specific simulation name to target for replacement.
+                Only used when replacing Simulation-level objects.
+            simulations (str, optional): Simulation(s) to operate on.
+If None, applies to all.

+        Returns:
+            self: To allow method chaining.

+        Raises:
+            ValueError: If model_type is "Simulations" which is not allowed for replacement.

 .. function:: apsimNGpy.core.core.CoreModel.replace_soil_property_values(self, *, parameter: str, param_values: list, soil_child: str, simulations: list = None, indices: list = None, crop=None, **kwargs)